Temnospondyli: Late Permian (Lopingian)

-During the late Permian, increasing aridity and the diversification of reptiles contributed to a decline in terrestrial temnospondyls, but semiaquatic and fully aquatic stereospondylomorph temnospondyls continued to flourish, including the large Melosaurus of Eastern Europe.
+During the Late Permian, increasing aridity and the diversification of reptiles contributed to a decline in terrestrial temnospondyls, but semiaquatic and fully aquatic stereospondylomorph temnospondyls continued to flourish, including the large Melosaurus of Eastern Europe.
+Despite this temnospondyls continued to flourish and diversify in the Late Permian, a major group called Stereospondyli became more dependent on life in the water.
+The vertebrae became weak, the limbs small, and the skull large and flat, with the eyes facing upwards.
+Temnospondyls were more widespread in the Southern Hemisphere compared to the Northern Hemisphere during the Late Permian.
 Other temnospondyls, such as archegosaurids, developed long snouts and a close similarity to crocodiles, although they lacked the armor characteristic of the latter group.
-These temnospondyls included the largest-known batrachomorph, the over 5.5-meter-long Prionosuchus of Brazil.
+These temnospondyls included the largest-known non-amniote tetrapod, the over 5.5-meter-long Prionosuchus of Brazil.
 The stereospondyl record is almost exclusively confined to rhinesuchids.